antrea-io/antrea/docs/getting-started.md

 Starting with v1.0, Antrea supports arm64 and arm/v7 Nodes.
-The installation instructions do not change when some (or all) Linux Nodes in a cluster use an ARM architecture: the `antrea/antrea-ubuntu` Docker image is actually a manifest list with support for the amd64, arm64 and arm/v7 architectures.
+The installation instructions do not change when some (or all) Linux Nodes in a cluster use an ARM architecture: the same deployment YAML can be used, as the `antrea/antrea-ubuntu` Docker image is actually a manifest list with support for the amd64, arm64 and arm/v7 architectures.

 Note that while we do run a subset of the Kubernetes conformance tests on both the arm/v7 and arm64 Docker images (using [k3s](https://k3s.io/) as the